-Vero Consulting provides expert and authoritative analysis and opinion on the financial, economic, accounting, fiscal and monetary aspects of disputes and investigations.
+Vero Consulting provides expert and authoritative analysis and opinions on the financial, accounting and tax implications of disputes and investigations.

 Financial investigations and regulatory services

 Preparing or defending claims against professionals

 Charles's reports are carefully prepared and supported by thorough research.
 I would not hesitate in recommending him for big money and complex matrimonial cases.

 Charles has an astute legal mind which is firmly anchored in reality, enabling him to advise his clients on the best and most viable course of action

 Your service is always impeccable!

 We found his knowledge and understanding of the area to be highly professional and extremely competent, we were able to completely trust the advice he presented to us.